 Unsurprisingly, all of the featured on the product's website are all 4 or 5 stars.
-The customers are praising the Athletics Greens taste, the formulation, and how convenient it is for taking every day.
-Even though the price tag is mentioned as being high in these glowing reviews, the justification is that it is worth it.
+The customers are praising the taste, the formulation, and how convenient it is for taking every day.
+Even in these glowing reviews, though, the price tag is mentioned as being high, although justified as worth it.

 They also have a fair amount of high profile brand ambassadors endorsing the product with names like Tim Ferriss, who recommended it as part of his 4-hour body routine.

 Another athlete who supports the product is Dagmara Wozniak, who is a two time US Olympic fencing team competitor, and 2016 bronze medalist.
 All of these names throw a significant amount of weight behind the health claims made by the product and risk their professional reputation if it was found lacking.

 Even on other websites not affiliated by the company, Athletic Greens reviews are mainly positive with more four and five-star reviews than any other.

 The praise is attributed mostly to the same reasoning, but filtering for the negative reviews, we can see what is not liked about the product, which is predominantly the price.

 Most users feel that it is overpriced with one study, in particular, pointing out that the greens ingredients can't possibly justify the price tag, which is almost 4x more than other green powders.